jdbi/jdbi/CONTRIBUTING.md

 ## Technical design

-We favor constructors — especially the default one — over factory methods where possible.
-Adding factory methods is not discouraged, but restricting the visibility of useful constructors without technical reason is.
+We like both constructors and factory methods/builders, but require that they be used where appropriate.
+Constructors are great for dumb classes, factories are better in case any defensive logic is involved.

 Remember to implement thread safety wherever objects are likely to be shared between threads, but don't implement it where it definitely isn't needed.
 Making objects stateless or immutable is strongly encouraged!